-A BRIEF DISCUSSION ABOUT WATER SYSTEM SECURITY AND VULNERABILITY essential element which contributes to the confidence level of our water customers is water system security.
+A BRIEF DISCUSSION ABOUT WATER SYSTEM SECURITY AND VULNERABILITY of any municipal water supply.

+The official title of this document is "Consumer Confidence Report".
+One essential element which contributes to the confidence level of our water customers is water system security.
 Our customers demand and expect that their drinking water is safe and plentiful.
-Water system security and protection is the cornerstone of any municipal water supply.
+Water system security and protection is the cornerstone